Skip to content

 • baked tofu, cubed

-• white rice or rice noodles
+• rice (brown or white) or rice noodles

 Preparation: